 Open Water Sampling

 The Fishers Health and Water Quality programs are working together to provide our residents and guests open water information in Fishers.
 We have several waterways where enthusiasts enjoy swimming, boating, kayaking, fishing, and other water sports.
-We are fortunate to have flowing creeks, White River, Saxony Beach, and Geist Reservoir to enjoy.
-We also have private open water areas neighborhood residents enjoy such as Lake Stonebridge.
+We are fortunate to have flowing creeks, the White River, Saxony Beach, and Geist Reservoir to enjoy.
+We also have private open water areas neighborhood residents can enjoy such as Lake Stonebridge.

 Sign up to receive email alerts on water quality and environmental issues.

 Our largest open water gathering spot is Geist Reservoir.
 Geist was constructed in 1943 by damming Fall Creek to provide water to the Indianapolis area.

 Our Water Quality division has 40 creek and open water locations they test.
 We have selected nine areas that will be published monthly during the spring, summer and fall seasons where we find our residents enjoying those waterways most.
 We will be posting the following results: